Parklea

 The level of residential development activity in Parklea is very low in comparison to the average area assessed nationally by AreaSearch

-Parklea has received approximately 2 dwelling approvals annually over the past 5 financial years, totalling around 13 homes.
-In FY-26 so far, there have been 0 recorded approvals.
-The population in Parklea has declined recently, yet housing supply has remained adequate relative to demand, creating a balanced market with good buyer choice.
+Parklea has averaged approximately two dwelling approvals annually over the past five financial years, totalling around 13 homes.
+No approvals have been recorded so far in FY26.
+The population decline in recent years has maintained adequate housing supply relative to demand, resulting in a balanced market with good buyer choice.

-New properties are constructed at an average expected cost of $817,000, indicating a focus on the premium segment.
+Developers focus on premium properties, with an average construction cost of $817,000.
 Compared to Greater Sydney, Parklea shows reduced construction activity, which generally supports stronger demand and values for established properties.
-This limited new supply is also below the national average, suggesting the area's established nature and potential planning limitations.
-Recent building activity consists solely of detached houses, maintaining Parklea's traditional suburban character with a focus on family homes appealing to those seeking space.
-Notably, developers are constructing more detached housing than previously implied (68.0% at Census), reflecting strong demand for family homes despite densification trends.
+The area's activity is also below the national average, suggesting its established nature and potential planning limitations.
+Recent building activity consists solely of detached houses, preserving Parklea's traditional suburban character with a focus on family homes appealing to those seeking space.
+Developers are constructing more detached housing than previously implied (68.0% at Census), reflecting persistent strong demand for family homes despite densification trends.

 With around 3658 people per dwelling approval, Parklea reflects a highly mature market.
-According to the latest AreaSearch quarterly estimate, Parklea is forecasted to gain 215 residents by 2041.
-If current construction levels persist, housing supply may lag population growth, potentially intensifying buyer competition and underpinning price growth.
+Population forecasts indicate an increase of 220 residents by 2041.
+If current construction levels persist, housing supply may lag population growth, potentially intensifying buyer competition and supporting price growth.

 Frequently Asked Questions - Development